 Insurance policies are notoriously complex.
 Most policies contain numerous limitations and exclusions to insurance coverage.
 The statutes, regulations, and case law interpreting insurance contracts and regulating insurance companies’ conduct are extensive.
 We help policyholders navigate through the full or partial coverage denials.

 Insurance companies often strain to find ways to deny completely all or part of valid claims.
 For example, your policy may include a mold exclusion.
 Following a hurricane, your roof may begin to leak causing water damage and mold to develop in the interior.
 An insurance company may deny the mold damage on the grounds that it is excluded.
 However, courts have held that the mold exclusion applies only when the mold is naturally occurring.
 In other words, if the mold is caused by a covered peril, such as water intrusion from wind damage, then the claim should be covered.

 Louisiana courts have held that insurance contracts should be interpreted broadly in favor of expanding coverage.
 Further, coverage exclusions and limitations should be narrowly construed.
 Despite knowing this, insurance companies sometimes wrongfully apply coverage exclusion or deny valid claims.

 Following a hurricane, home and business owners should do the following:

 You have a duty to mitigate or limit further damage to the property.
 This does not mean you have to pay out of pocket to make complete repairs.
 However, you may need to take practical measures to limit damage, such as placing a tarp on the roof or doing some basic demolition.

 WHEN TO HIRE AN ATTORNEY

-The time to hire an attorney is different for each person.
+The time to hire a hurricane damage attorney is different for each person.
 However, if you feel your insurance company is unnecessarily delaying, denying, or underpaying your claim, you may need an experienced property casualty attorney to help you get the compensation you deserve.